thejhoffman/advent-of-code-2022/README.md

 One new thing I did learn after going back to look at other solutions for day 3, is python's built in [intersection](https://www.w3schools.com/python/ref_set_intersection.asp) function.
 This function would also be applicable for today's problem as well.
 I may considering using it going forward.

 I did some more research and found [an article](https://betterprogramming.pub/a-visual-guide-to-set-comparisons-in-python-6ab7edb9ec41) showcasing more methods of comparing sets in python.
 I ending implementing an alternate solution using both `issubset` and `intersection` for this puzzle.

+### Day 5
+This puzzle was significantly harder this time around, but  not because the logic in the puzzle itself was hard, but reading the contents of the input was.

+I resisted the urged to hardcode in the initial stack of data, since I wanted it work dynamically base off of any input.
+In the end I was able to get it work.

+I used a mix of splits and regex filtering.
+This helped me understand regex a littler bit more, but during my research, I only scratched the surface of regex.
+I need to spent some time learning the ins and outs of how regex functions.